 - Costs incurred due to natural calamities

-- Intrepid travellers and photographers of all ages and abilities who wish to join a group of like-minded fellow travellers.
-Solo travellers and private groups or families who wish experience genuine photographic journeys with an ethical ethos in consideration for local people and their customs are welcome.
+- Intrepid travellers and photographers of all ages and photographic abilities who wish to join a group of like-minded fellow travellers.
+Solo travellers and private groups or families who want to experience a genuine photographic journey with ethical considerations for local people, their customs and their environment.

 You will need: